Moidart: Lairdship grants

 In 1469, James' grandson (James III) granted Lairdship of the lands of Garmoran and Uist to John, the Lord of the Isles.
 In turn, John passed it to his own half-brother, Hugh of Sleat; the grant to Hugh was confirmed by the king in a 1493 charter.
 The violence that led to Alexander's execution had brought the Siol Gorrie to the brink of extinction, and after Alexander's death they played no further part in Moidart's history.

 Ranald's heirs (Clan Ranald) disputed and fought against the charter.
 Following Hugh of Sleat's death, in 1498, and for reasons that are not remotely clear, his son John immediately resigned, transferring all authority to the king.
 In 1532, the king granted Moidart to the leader of Clan Ranald, John Moidartach.
 The charter granting him the lands also acknowledged his ownership of the lands of his former uncle, Ranald Bane, who had been granted the adjacent lands of Arisaig some 30 years earlier.

 In 1609, following a degree of lawlessness in the region, John's grandson Donald was imprisoned.
 Donald was only released on condition of being obedient to the king, James VI, and the king's law; in return, James granted Donald a second charter to his lands.

 Later history

 The Rough Bounds became a hotbed of Jacobite sympathy.
 Following the failure of the Jacobite rising of 1745, it was the last part of Scotland in which Bonnie Prince Charlie found sanctuary.
-Finally leaving Scotland from Loch nan Uamh, he took seven prominent men with him, who despite their places of origin became known as the Seven Men of Moidart (the Second Duke of Atholl, Aeneas MacDonald – brother of the local Laird, Francis Strickland – an English squire, George Kelly – Irish Presbyterian minister, and three Irishmen serving as French soldiers); a commemorative row of beech trees was planted a century later.
+Finally leaving Scotland from Loch nan Uamh, he took seven prominent men with him, who despite their places of origin became known as the Seven Men of Moidart (the Second Duke of Atholl, Aeneas MacDonald – brother of the local Laird, Francis Strickland – an aristocratic English Recusant, George Kelly – Irish Presbyterian minister, and three officers from the French Royal Army's Irish Brigade); a commemorative row of beech trees was planted a century later.

+In an April 1787 letter from Moidart to the Congregation for Propaganda in Rome, Fr.
+Austin MacDonald wrote, "On account of the emigration of the people of Knoydart to Canada, along with their priest; it fell to me in the autumn to attend to those who were left behind, and during the winter to the people of Moydart (sic) as well.
+Although not less than 600 Catholics went to America, still I administered the Sacraments to over 500 souls who remained.
+The overpopulation of these districts, together with the oppression of the landlords, are the principal causes of the departure of so many, not only among the Catholics, but also among the Protestants."